Magi – The Labyrinth of Magic Overview:

-A young boy names Aladdin makes a wish and begins travelling around the world.
+In Magi, a young boy names Aladdin makes a wish and begins travelling around the world.
 He encounters Alibaba who has ambitions to conquer a dungeon and gain wealth and fame.
 Both are inexperienced and have much to learn about the world and begin an adventure together.

-Once the story moves beyond the set up though, and we learn a bit more about our two main characters, it actually becomes quite interesting, though Alibaba (despite his few moments of brilliance – usually inspired by Aladdin) is still a pathetic character.
+Once the story of Magi moves beyond the set up though, and we learn a bit more about our two main characters, it actually becomes quite interesting, though Alibaba (despite his few moments of brilliance – usually inspired by Aladdin) is still a pathetic character.

 I really felt that I would have enjoyed this anime more if it had come out back when I was a teenager.
 It’s bright and moves swiftly and the issues the characters deal with and the way they deal with them all seem far more suited to a younger audience.
 That isn’t to say that the anime is bad or that an older audience can’t enjoy it, but I just found the trials the characters were facing really grating at times.